datastaxdevs/workshop-battlestax/README_step00.md

 🏠 [Table of Contents](./README.md#%EF%B8%8F-table-of-contents) > 📚 [What is the JAMStack](./README_JAM.md) > ⚒️ **[Setup and deploy your first app](#)**

-This is arguably the biggest step in the whole workshop.
 Once you get your tools and environment setup you'll be good to go, not just for this workshop, but for your own **JAMStack** applications moving forward.
 Just repeat the process for your own application repositories.

+We're going to start with just the basics and then build up our capabilities from there.

 **We will cover:**